shaquib1/WatchGalaxy/README.md

-This is a full stack project, some screenshots of project are
+This is a Ecommerce-Application using MERN Stack technology to deliver a comprehensive, secure, and user-centric platform for online shopping.
+With features like authentication, seamless payment gateway integration, dynamic shopping cart management, advanced filtering, and personalized user and admin dashboard. some screenshots of project are

 Home Page
 ![image](https://github.com/shaquib1/WatchGalaxy/assets/101167802/d8ed799b-7303-486f-a177-e9da0b9889b0)